RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 There are two versions of the library:

 * **Westwind.WebView.HtmlToPdf**
 The base Html to Pdf conversion library.
-This library only has a dependency on the WebView control and provides very fast base Html to Pdf conversion.
+This library only has a single dependency on the WebView control and provides very fast base Html to Pdf conversion.
 This library is lean and fast and does just base Pdf conversion.

 * **Westwind.WebView.HtmlToPdf.Extended**
-This library provides all the base features and adds TOC generation and CSS injection (in progress) and document information configuration (in progress).
+This library provides all the base features and adds Table of Contents generation and CSS injection (in progress) and document information configuration (in progress).
 This library has additional dependencies, a larger footprint, and renders considerably slower as it has to parse the incoming URL/file multiple times.

-You can install either one of these NuGet packages (no need for both!):
+You can install either one of these NuGet packages (no need for both):

 ```ps
 dotnet add package westwind.webview.htmltopdf